Rebecca-yinyuan/RebeccaYuanYIn/content/authors/admin/_index.md

 ---
 (STILL IN PROGRESS)

-Yuan (Rebecca) Yin is a DPhil candidate at

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Yuan (Rebecca) Yin is a DPhil candidate at the Mathematical Institute, University of Oxford, associated with St. Hilda's College.
+Her research interests falls into the area of mathematical biology.
+In her master’s project supervised by Prof. Jennifer Flegg and Prof. Barry Hughes at the University of Melbourne, she investigated multi-scale mathematical models of infectious disease and developed a framework for the bi-directional linking of the two scales (within-host and population level).
+In her DPhil project, she will develop new mathematical models of collective cell migration, focusing on the interplay between cells and the extracellular matrix, under the supervision of Prof. Ruth Baker.